michaelfromyeg/vscode-puzzles/docs/index.md

-# Daily Problem for VSCode
+# vscode-puzzle

-Daily Problem is a super simple VSCode add-on that collects a problem from the internet and brings it directly into your editor.
+vscode-puzzle is a super simple VSCode add-on that collects a problem from the internet and brings it directly into your editor.
 Practice your programming skills with ease.

 ## Features

-Daily Problem currently supports problems from r/dailyprogrammer, ProjectEuler, and CodingBat.
+vscode-puzzle currently supports problems from r/dailyprogrammer, ProjectEuler, and CodingBat.
 It fetches a random problem for any of those three sites, creates a folder, and stores both a markdown file with the problem description and creates a `.py` file for you to begin your solution.
 Here's an example of an output.

 ![Displaying the problem](assets/creates-problem.png)